BourkeCaitlin/IsoSeq/isoseq-deduplication.md

     movieX.fl.primer_5p--brain_3p.bam
     movieX.fl.primer_5p--liver_3p.bam

+### Step 3 - Tag
+Tags, such as UMIs and cell barcodes, have to be clipped from the reads and associated with the reads for later deduplication.

+**Input**
+The input file for *tag* is one demultiplexed CCS file with full-length reads:
+ - `<movie.primer--pair>.fl.bam` or `<movie.primer--pair>.fl.consensusreadset.xml`

+**Output**
+The following output files of *tag* contain full-length tagged:
+ - `<movie>.flt.bam`
+ - `<movie>.flt.transcriptset.xml`

+Insert your own design or pick a preset:

+    $ isoseq tag movieX.NEB_5p--NEB_Clontech_3p.fl.bam movieX.flt.bam --design/--preset

-### Step 3 - Refine
+### Step 4 - Refine
-Your data now contains full-length reads, but still needs to be refined by:
+Your data now contains full-length tagged reads, but still needs to be refined by:
  - [Trimming](https://github.com/PacificBiosciences/trim_isoseq_polyA) of poly(A) tails
  - Rapid concatmer [identification](https://github.com/jeffdaily/parasail) and removal

 **Input**
-The input file for *refine* is one demultiplexed CCS file with full-length reads and the primer fasta file:
+The input file for *refine* full-length tagged reads and the primer fasta file:
- - `<movie.primer--pair>.fl.bam` or `<movie.primer--pair>.fl.consensusreadset.xml`
+ - `<movie.primer--pair>.flt.bam` or `<movie.primer--pair>.flt.consensusreadset.xml`
  - `primers.fasta`

 **Output**
 The following output files of *refine* contain full-length non-concatemer reads:
- - `<movie>.flnc.bam`
+ - `<movie>.fltnc.bam`
- - `<movie>.flnc.transcriptset.xml`
+ - `<movie>.fltnc.transcriptset.xml`

 Actual command to refine:

-    $ isoseq3 refine movieX.NEB_5p--NEB_Clontech_3p.fl.bam primers.fasta movieX.flnc.bam
+    $ isoseq refine movieX.NEB_5p--NEB_Clontech_3p.fl.bam primers.fasta movieX.fltnc.bam

 If your sample has poly(A) tails, use `--require-polya`.
 This filters for FL reads that have a poly(A) tail with at least 20 base pairs and removes identified tail:

-    $ isoseq3 refine movieX.NEB_5p--NEB_Clontech_3p.fl.bam movieX.flnc.bam --require-polya
+    $ isoseq refine movieX.NEB_5p--NEB_Clontech_3p.fl.bam movieX.fltnc.bam --require-polya

-### Step 3b - Merge SMRT Cells
+### Step 4b - Merge SMRT Cells
-If you used more than one SMRT cells, use `dataset` for merging, which can be installed with `conda install pbcoretools`.
-Merge all of your `<movie>.flnc.bam` files:
+If you used more than one SMRT cells, merge all of your `<movie>.fltnc.bam` files:

-    $ dataset create --type TranscriptSet merged.flnc.xml movie1.flnc.bam movie2.flnc.bam movieN.flnc.bam
+    $ ls movie1.fltnc.bam movie2.fltnc.bam movieN.fltnc.bam > fltnc.fofn

-### Step 4 - Clustering
+### Step 5 - Deduplication
-Compared to previous IsoSeq approaches, *IsoSeq v3* performs a single clustering technique.
-Due to the nature of the algorithm, it can't be efficiently parallelized.
-It is advised to give this step as many coresas possible.
-The individual steps of *cluster* are as following:

- - Clustering using hierarchical n*log(n) [alignment](https://github.com/lh3/minimap2) and iterative cluster merging
+This step performs PCR deduplicates by clustering by UMI and cell barcodes (if available).
- - Polished [POA](https://github.com/rvaser/spoa) sequence generation, using a QV guided consensus approach
+After deduplication, *dedup* generates one consensus sequence per founder molecule, using a QV guided consensus approach.

 **Input**
-The input file for *cluster* is one FLNC file:
+The input file for *dedup* is one FLTNC file:
- - `<movie>.flnc.bam` or `merged.flnc.xml`
+ - `<movie>.fltnc.bam` or `fltnc.fofn`

 **Output**
-The following output files of *cluster* contain polished isoforms:
+The following output files of *dedup* contain polished isoforms:
  - `<prefix>.bam`
  - `<prefix>.hq.fasta.gz` with predicted accuracy ≥ 0.99
  - `<prefix>.lq.fasta.gz` with predicted accuracy < 0.99